james5418/james5418.github.io/index.md

 Hi, I am Peng-Jui (James) Wang!
 {:.lead}

-I am currently a Master's student in Computer Science at the [University of California, San Diego](https://ucsd.edu){:target="_blank" rel="noopener noreferrer"}.
-My expertise lies in backend development, and I possess a keen interest in various technical domains like software systems and mobile technology.
+I'm currently a Master's student in Computer Science at the [University of California, San Diego](https://ucsd.edu){:target="_blank" rel="noopener noreferrer"}.
+I'm a software developer specializing in backend engineering, and I possess a keen interest in various technical domains like cloud computing and mobile technology.

-With three internships in backend engineering under my belt, I have developed a strong proficiency in designing and building efficient systems.
-These experiences have greatly enhanced my technical prowess and have made me a competitive professional in the industry.
+Over the past two years, I have completed three internships in backend development, where I gained hands-on experience in building efficient systems, managing databases, and applying DevOps practices.
+With my expertise and passion, I look forward to contributing to impactful projects and continuing my professional growth in the tech industry.

-Additionally, during my undergraduate studies at [National Yang Ming Chiao Tung University](https://www.nycu.edu.tw){:target="_blank" rel="noopener noreferrer"}, I was a research assistant at Professor Yung-Ju Chang’s Mobile and Ubiquitous Interaction Lab.
-In this role, I conducted research focused on mobile notifications and developed intelligent notification systems that enhance smartphone users’ experience of notifications.
+Additionally, during my undergraduate studies at [National Yang Ming Chiao Tung University](https://www.nycu.edu.tw){:target="_blank" rel="noopener noreferrer"}, I was a research assistant at Professor Yung-Ju Chang's Mobile and Ubiquitous Interaction Lab.
+In this role, I conducted research focused on mobile notifications and developed intelligent notification systems that enhance smartphone users' experience of notifications.

 ## <i class="fas fa-graduation-cap"></i> Education